operator-framework/operator-sdk/website/content/en/docs/best-practices/pod-security-standards.md

 cluster as described in the [K8s documentation](https://kubernetes.io/docs/tutorials/security/cluster-level-pss/).

 **However, an easy way might be using the tool:** [psachecker](https://github.com/stlaz/psachecker).
 This tool is only able to be used to check locally the `Deployments/Pods` manifests and not the CSV.
-Thus, to check out your CSV you can follow the steps:
+To check your CSV you can follow these steps:

 - 1) Create a new `test.yaml` file
 - 2) Add to the file the Deployment schema: